Hinaleimoana Wong-Kalu: Awards and honors

 She is a recipient of the National Education Association Ellison Onizuka Human and Civil Rights Award, Native Hawaiian Community Educator of the year, and is a White House Champion of Change.
 USA Today named Wong-Kalu one of ten Women of the Century from Hawaiʻi.
 Wong-Kalu is also featured in Naomi Hirahara's 2022 anthology We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States that was published by the Smithsonian Institution and Running Press Kids.

 Personal life

-Wong-Kalu is married to Haemaccelo Kalu, a native of Tonga.
+Wong-Kalu was married to Haemaccelo Kalu, a native of Tonga.